 To create the most delicious & savory Jackfruit Carnitas Tacos buy unsweetened, canned young jackfruit in water or brine.
 Whatever you do, don’t buy the jackfruit packed in syrup for this recipe.
 It won’t be what you are expecting.
 If you can’t find jackfruit in your local grocery store, you can find it in most Asian grocery stores or markets.
 You can also find it on Amazon here.

-To compliment these Jackfruit Carnitas Tacos, I made an onion, cilantro & lime relish.
+To complement these Jackfruit Carnitas Tacos, I made an onion, cilantro & lime relish.
 It adds a nice crunchy texture and mouth-watering flavor.
 You can also just use your favorite salsa or pico de gallo.
 It’s all delicioso!

 So, are you guys ready to get this fiesta started?
 Let’s do this!